News & Events

 Ambassador Stories

-“More Than a Label” is Mind HK’s antistigma campaign, sponsored by MINDSET Hong Kong, which stems from its goal of changing and influencing the public’s perception towards persons with diagnosable mental health conditions.
+“More Than a Label” is Mind HK’s anti-stigma campaign, supported by The Keswick Foundation and MINDSET, and sponsored by Manulife, which stems from its goal of changing and influencing the public’s perception towards persons with diagnosable mental health conditions.
 This campaign encourages the public to look beyond the typical, stigmatising, labels associated with mental health diagnoses.
 Through personal stories of mental health journeys, we want to showcase realistic portrayals of people who have faced mental health problems and recovered and depict their holistic identity.

 With this campaign, we hope to raise awareness of the stigma towards persons with mental health conditions, celebrate the resilience and strength of people in recovery, and educate and equip the public with mental health knowledge.
 We believe this will facilitate more conversation in mental health, which will in turn help destigmatise mental health in Hong Kong.